cloudmesh-community/fa18-516-29/project-report/report.md

 Today,most of the Big data projects are leveraging Hadoop,Hive and Spark to foster an ETL environment in production and this project is an approach to set up a multi node distributed environment in AWS EC2 instances and run some map-reduce jobs in this environment.
-The project describes what are the minimum configurations required for a multi node Hadoop cluster set-up with Spark and Hive in AWS EC2 instances and how to establish a passwordless ssh connection between the instances.This is applicable for any unix/linux instances which can have a static IP and the same steps need to be followed for establishing a passwordless ssh connection and configuring the hadoop and Spark config files.The recommended amount of memory for an instance is 8GB and atleast 20GB of physical disk space.
+The project describes what are the minimum configurations required for a multi node Hadoop cluster set-up with Spark and Hive in AWS EC2 instances and how to establish a passwordless ssh connection between the instances.This is applicable for any unix/linux instances which can have a static IP and the same steps need to be followed for establishing a passwordless ssh connection and configuring the Hadoop and Spark config files.The recommended amount of memory for an instance is 8GB and atleast 20GB of physical disk space.

 ## Software versions